Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Recap on categories with attributes

 In this subsection we briefly describe the additional structure that a category with attributes needs to be equipped with in order to allow on it an interpretation of an extensional type theory or of a propositional one.

-The following two notions, \Cref{semantic extensional identity types} and \Cref{semantic propositional identity types}, define when a category with attributes is equipped with semantic identity types (in the extensional and propositional case, respectively).
-In detail, the following notion is meant to model the inference rules for the extensional identity types, that here we recall in a concise form: referring the reader to \Cref{extensional id} for the extended version.
+The following two notions, \autoref{semantic extensional identity types} and \autoref{semantic propositional identity types}, define when a category with attributes is equipped with semantic identity types (in the extensional and propositional case, respectively).
+In detail, the following notion is meant to model the inference rules for the extensional identity types, that here we recall in a concise form: